PauliusMacernis/ResponsibleTime/README.md

 - Statistics (story points / hour)
 - Adding Comptia troubleshooting steps as subtasks to each bug-type task: https://www.comptia.org/content/guides/a-guide-to-network-troubleshooting
 - Track TODO items in the code of the project and use it in metrics too, e.g. to determine how TODO items impact hours/SP ratio.
+- Track vacation time collected.
+Send a private Slack message each time one more day counts in or out.
 - WH and other bonuses